Have you ever been asked, “What is your Star?”

 Vedic astrology uses the Sidereal system which is different than Western astrology.
 Let me explain.

 The Tropical Zodiac is the position of the sun referenced against the earth’s horizon at a particular locale which gives you the seasons as a measure of the flow of time.
-The framework for the 4 seasons are the 2 solstices and the 2 equinoxes.
+The framework for the 4 seasons is the 2 solstices and the 2 equinoxes.
 This is the one most Western astrologers use.

 The Sidereal Zodiac is the position of the sun referenced against the star background, as a measure of the flow of time.
 The framework for the star background is the constellations the sun passes in front of.
 This is the one astronomers and Vedic astrologers use.